tajmone/sublime-alan-if/README.md

 + [`Alan Solution.sublime-syntax`][Alan Solution]
 + [`Alan Solution.sublime-settings`][Alan Solution Settings]

-This package also defines an __Alan Solution__ syntax associated to the "`*.a3sol`" file extension.
+This package also defines an __Alan Solution__ syntax associated to the `*.a3s`/`*.a3sol` file extensions.

 Solution files (aka "commands scripts") are text files containing player commands used to run an adventure in automated mode, by passing the script to the interpreter.
-Since there is no official extension for Alan solution files, I've chosen to arbitrarily adopt the "`*.a3sol`" file extension, which is intuitively similar to  "`*.sol`" extension often used for solution files, but at the same time is uniquely associated to Alan (Alan adventures having the "`*.a3c`" extension).
+The `*.a3s`/`*.a3sol` file extensions are intuitively similar to the "`*.sol`" extension often used for solution files, but at the same time can be uniquely uniquely associated to Alan (Alan adventures having the `*.a3c` extension), allowing to enforce custom setting without the risk that they might affect other commonly used extensions.

 In __Alan Solution__ files, single-line comments are enabled via the usual comment keyboard shortcuts, producing the "`; `" comment delimiter.